 - 3.5.
-In relation to Statutory Officers and Directors, to appoint officers to posts within the Authority's staffing structure, in accordance with the Authority's recruitment and selection procedure; - 3.6.
-With the exception of:- - Granting voluntary redundancy requests; and - Releasing preserves pension benefits on ill health grounds.
+The staffing structure shall be approved by the Head of Paid Services.
+Officers shall be appointed In relation to Statutory Officers and Directors, to appoint officers to posts within the Authority's approved staffing structure by the relevant Director, in accordance with the Authority's recruitment and selection procedure; - 3.6.
+With the exception of:- - Granting voluntary redundancy requests; - Agreeing any settlement on early termination of employment; and - Releasing preserves pension benefits on ill health grounds.

 to determine any employment issue arising in respect of an individual officer in accordance with agreed procedure and the relevant conditions of service.
+Such matters are reserved to the Head of Paid Service in consultation with the Finance Director and/or Monitoring Officer (as relevant).